-A list of government-authorized hotels and hotel booking information can be found here.
 At this time, a hotel reservation can only be made by phone using the following numbers:

 Individuals who receive a negative result from their on-arrival COVID-19 test and have demonstrated a suitable quarantine plan can leave their hotel and take a connecting flight or drive to their final destination to complete the remainder of their 14-day quarantine.
 Those who test positive or are considered unable to quarantine themselves will be moved to a designated government quarantine facility until they complete their quarantine.⁵ A person may be considered unable to quarantine on their own, if the person:

 Unaccompanied dependent children or unaccompanied minors are exempt from the requirement to quarantine at a designated hotel.
 A person who has recovered from COVID-19 and provides proof of a positive result for a COVID-19 molecular test that was taken 14 to 90 days before entry into Canada is also exempt from the on-arrival testing and hotel quarantine requirements.
 However, that person must still quarantine for 14 days at a location that meets the general quarantine requirements.
 At this time, proof of being vaccinated for COVID-19 will not exempt individuals from the new requirements.